OPS245/labs/README.md

-# labcheck
+# labs
-Completion check scripts for OPS245 labs.
+Completion check scripts, lab scripts, and other lab files for OPS245 labs.